kusma/amiga-dev/README.md

 http://blitterstudio.com/setting-up-an-amiga-cross-compiler-windows/
 http://blitterstudio.com/setting-up-an-amiga-cross-compiler-windows-part-2/

-except of minor changes:
+Except of minor changes:

-  1) When compiling vbcc, in makefile remove params from CC.
+1. When compiling vbcc, in makefile remove params from CC.
-  2) When running 'make TARGET=m68k bin/vbccm68k', be sure to answer that floats/doubles are LITTLE ENDIAN, OTHERWISE THEY WILL BE UTTERLY MESSED UP.
+2. When running 'make TARGET=m68k bin/vbccm68k', be sure to answer that floats/doubles are LITTLE ENDIAN, OTHERWISE THEY WILL BE UTTERLY MESSED UP.